knolleary/pubsubclient/tests/README.md

 This is a regression test suite for the `PubSubClient` library.

+It is a work-in-progress and is subject to complete refactoring as the whim takes me.

 Without a suitable arduino plugged in, the test suite will only check the example sketches compile cleanly against the library.